crispin-nosidam/2020sp-vec2rec-crispin-nosidam/README.md

     * Doc2Vec formatted data cannot be updated incrementally but left provision for future enhancement for serialization method such as pickle
     * Segregated model avoid total retrain for doc types on changes
     * Saved Models avoid total recalculation of models over restarts
-### 2) Modularize components and enable future enhancement / replacement
+### 2) Modularity/Composability of components to enable future enhancement / replacement
 * Docker phases in Kubeflow allow replacement for whole phases
 * Usage of Descriptor in PDF scrapper, Stemmer, data cleaning modules, even the main engine Doc2vec, allow the easy replacement of these modules
 ### 3) Enhance parallelization on computation and Memory Efficiency